mikyoch/satoshi-coin-flip/README.md

 The House assumes the role of the UI.
 Any player can join, connect a Sui-compatible wallet (Ethos and Sui Wallet supported currently), and then start a new game by clicking **New Game**.

 The player picks a secret and a coin of at least 5000 MIST.
 The UI then asks the player to choose **Tails** or **Heads** (0 or 1 respectively), to guess the predetermined bit.
-It then locks 5000 MIST of the player's balance from their wallet.
+It then locks 5000 MIST of the player's balance and another 5000 MIST from the house's treasury.

 To end the game, the House reveals the secret and then transfers 10000 MIST to the winner.